Table of Contents

 Things to consider

-In a regular DynamicWeb implementation using server side rendered, you are operating in a stateful context
+In a regular DynamicWeb implementation using server side rendered, you are operating in a stateful context where the DynamicWeb application keeps track of the context and state of the current visitor.

 • URLs and History